Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Physical components

 \subsection{On-chip hardware}

 SCs are popular quantum technology that are expected to be favorable to scaling.
 They employ circuit components that demonstrate ``atom-like'' behavior, and the qubits can be customized to enable specific operation regimes and properties.
-Here, we focus on transmon QCs used by IBM~\cite{jurcevic2021demonstration}, and in the past five years, devices have grown from 5 to 127 qubits in size.
-Quantum technology roadmaps predict that 1000+ qubit devices will be available by the end of 2023~\cite{IBM-roadmap}.
+Here, we focus on transmon QCs used by IBM~\cite{jurcevic2021demonstration}, a company with plans to debut 1000+ qubit processors by 2025~\cite{IBM-roadmap-new}.

 The performance of a QC cannot be measured in number of qubits alone.
 Features such as connectivity, gate fidelity, state preparation and measurement (SPAM) errors, and coherence time must also be considered.
 Because of the 2-D nature of superconducting devices, qubit-qubit connectivity has largely been limited to nearest-neighbor communication.
 An example of this type of topology is a grid where all neighbors communicate, but limitations associated with device control along with cross-talk between circuit elements has lead to the popularization of the ``heavy-hex'' layout~\cite{heavy-hex-blog} where each on-chip qubit is connected to either two or three of its neighbors.
 Although room for improvement is seemingly limited with respect to on-chip connectivity using 2-D layouts, gate fidelity, SPAM errors, and coherence times are expected to improve with time.
 The single-number metric of Quantum Volume (QV) takes all of the aformentioned QC device properties into consideration, making it a valuable tool to benchmark quantum hardware~\cite{cross2019validating}.